 Family-friendly places to stay in Europe

-When we aren’t staying in an Airbnb, we book our hotels through Booking.com.
+When we aren’t staying in a vacation rental, we book our hotels through Booking.com.
 They have a great rewards program and I make sure to book through the eBates/Rakuten portal to get cashback.
 You can get a $10 bonus after your first purchase and they offer rewards at nearly every merchant (even Amazon!).
 Booking also offers a great mix of private rental apartments along with hotels and bed and breakfasts.
 Learn more about ways to save money on Booking.com, or start searching now.

 Rental cars in Europe